Moiup/VECMAT/Doc/VECMATKit.md

 ### Menu
 * [Main menu](../Readme.md) : Back to the main menu

+## Description
+VECMATKit provides tools for developping OpenGL programmes with C language.
+The goal here is to fill the lack of library of vectors and matrixes in C. Even if the GLKit exits, it is Apple only.
+Other languages (C++, JavaScript) have GLM which gives the tools necessary for manipulating matrixes with OpenGL.

 The VECMAT library gots 3 main parts.

 * [Vector](./VECMATVector/VECMATVector.md)